SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Limit: STR /50, max 2

 ### **Weapon Focus: (Weapon)**
 You’ve trained yourself specifically with a single type of weapon.
-Choose one of the weapon shapes from the Equipment chapter (such as Sword, or Club).
+Choose one of the melee weapon shapes from the Equipment chapter (such as Sword, or Club).
 You have \+1 Accuracy and \+1 to your damage bonus when using that weapon to make an attack, per rank.
 Weapon focus cannot be applied to defensive rolls, nor to any other use that have no associated stamina cost.
 You may take this ability for different weapons, counting as a different ability (with a separate cost, number of ranks, etc.) each time.
 Any attack which benefits from your Weapon Focus has its Stamina cost increased by 3 per rank; you may choose to use less than your full ranks of Weapon Focus on a given attack if you wish.

 Cost: 6
 Scale: 2
-Limit: (DEX \- 30) /30, max 3
+Limit: (DEX \- 30) /30, max 5

-### **Blunt: Stun**
-Your attacks stagger an opponent, club them upside the head, knock the wind out of them, or otherwise keep them from recovering.

-Your blunt weapon attacks gain Stun 1 per rank, or increase their existing Stun by 1 per rank.

-Cost: 5
-Scale: 2
-Limit: STR /20

-### **Large/Extreme: Momentum**
+### **Size Specialty**
-You turn one of the greatest enemies of shinobi--physics--to your own ends.
+You’ve trained yourself with a specific heft to your weaponry.
+Whether small concealable weapons or ones the size of a tree trunks one size just feels right in your hand.

+Effects:
+Choose one of the following sizes.
+Whenever you use a weapon of that size you gain the relevant bonus to all attacks made with that weapon:

+Small: Consecutive attacks reduce their Speed by 1, this stacks up to your ranks
+Medium: Each rank allows you to increase or decrease your attack’s delay by 1 to a max change of half its base delay.
-Each rank gives a \-1 penalty to any enemy's attempts to parry your weapon.
+Large: Each rank gives a -1 penalty to any enemy's attempts to parry your weapon
+Extreme: Your weapon gains 1 Area per rank

 Cost: 4
 Scale: 2
-Limit: STR /20, max 5

-### **Slashing: Perfect Cut**
-Normally, when partial defense applies you would deal 20\% of your attack's damage per point you hit by.
-With this ability you do 25\% per point you hit by, up to full damage if you hit by 4 points.
+Limit: Ranks in Weapon Focus

+### **Damage Specialty**
+Your fighting style consists of specific sequences that bring out the true potential of your preferred weapons.
+This can come in the form of unexpected angles, proper edge alignment, or hard hitting moves to leave your opponents reeling.

+Effects:
+Choose one of the following damage types.
+Whenever you use a weapon and choose to deal that damage type you gain the relevant bonus to all attacks made with that weapon:

+Blunt: You can increase your attacks knockback by 2 per rank.
+You may direct which direction they move and colliding with an object or person cause both to take 1d8 per yard moved.
+Multiple targets being knocked in the same direction allows them to collide with each other but only once.
+Slashing: Your attacks gain +10% wounding per active slashing wound on the target to a max of ranks \* 10%.
+Piercing: Your attacks increase their damage by \+2% per every Needling the target has to a max of 8 * Ranks in Damage Specialty

 Cost: 20
-Requires: 50 DEX

-### **Piercing: Penetrate**
-Your piercing weapons gain 'Ignore Armor' which allow them to bypass any armor your opponent is wearing!

-Cost: 20
-Requires: 50 STR

-### **Polearm: Trip**
-You sweep with the blunt end (or one of the blunt ends) of your weapon, knocking your opponent's feet out from beneath them.
-This allows you to use Trip (the E-rank Unarmed Taijutsu technique) as a Weapon Taijutsu, as long as you know it.

-Cost: 10

-### **Small: Flurry**
-Most of the small weapons rely on something other than overpowering force to deal their damage; accordingly, a dozen quick strikes is often preferable to six slow, powerful ones.

-Each time you make an attack with a Small weapon, the total Speed of your next attack with that weapon is reduced by 1.
-This stacks for consecutive attacks; if you make three attacks with your weapon, without taking any non-Interrupt action in between, the next attack would have -3 total Speed.

-As a reminder, total Speed cannot go below half of base Speed.
-The maximum reduction is your number of ranks in this ability.

-Cost: 4
-Scale: 2
-Limit: DEX /20
+Limit: Ranks in Weapon Focus

-### **Sword: Iaijutsu**
+### **Weapon Mastery**
-If you attack with a sword you have to draw (meaning it hasn't been used for parries or jutsu since it was sheathed or hasn't been used in combat yet) the attack's Speed is halved, though for the purpose of damage calculations it's treated as its regular speed.
-This may only be done once per battle, even if you have more than one sword.
+You have truly devoted yourself to mastering a style of weapon and know how to bring out its full potential.

+Swords: Partial defense deals 25% per point you hit by instead of 20%, up to full damage if you hit by 4 points.
+So if their defense is 2 below yours they take 50% damage instead of 40%.

+Polearms: When attacking, with this weapon you may "dual-wield" it with itself as if you were holding 2 different one-handed weapons.

+Clubs: The die size of your Clubs are increased by 2.

+Fans: Immediately after using this fan to cast a Fuuton jutsu you may make a basic attack or use the One Star jutsu without increasing your IC.

+Chains: Once per attack when a target successfully parries or dodges, you can pay the Stamina Cost of the Jutsu or Basic Attack again and force them to defend a second time.

-Cost: 20
+Cost: 30
-Requires: 80 DEX, 70 AGI
+Requires 4 Ranks in Weapon Focus

 ## **Weapons, Ranged**